 The Master of Science in Sport Coaching & Leadership from Michigan State University addresses physical and psychosocial aspects of coaching, with attention to human development.
 To be a cohesive leader, you should also be aware of administrative duties and adherence to legal and safety concerns.
 This program will cover the full breadth of these expectations while allowing you to learn remotely.

 While the program touches on both sport coaching and leadership, you can choose to concentrate in one or the other during the program.
-Both require fulfilling 30 credits.
-The core requirements work through a course in ethics, and subsequent practicum, research, and capstone requirements.

 Your concentration will help to personalize the curriculum.
 It’s guided by four cognate areas of physical, psychosocial, safety, administration, and human development.
-Electives are also available to create a sense of personalization within the coursework.

 Western Michigan University